TransitRouting/FLASH-TB/README.md

 ./KaHIP/deploy/kaffpaE Datasets/germany/raptor.layout.graph --k=128 --imbalance=5 --preconfiguration=ssocial --time_limit=600 --output_filename=Datasets/germany/raptor.partition128.txt
 ```

 3. Compute the Flags.
-After partitioning the layout graph, you can compute the Flags by running the ``arcFlagTB.script`` script. **Again, make sure that the binary- and 'partitioned text files' - paths are correct**
+After partitioning the layout graph, you can compute the Flags by running the ``../Runnables/arcFlagTB.script`` script. **Again, make sure that the binary- and 'partitioned text files' - paths are correct**
 	* As a first step, ``raptorToTripBased``computes the TripBased Data from the RAPTOR binary.
 Note that one can pass the text file with the partition values as a third parameter.

 	* Finally, ``computeArcFlagTB``computes the Flags for the given Trip-Based data.
 Note that as a third parameter, one can pass the text file with the partition values (not necessary if you already passed it before during ``raptorToTripBased``).
 Here are optional arguments such as ``Fixing Departure Time``or ``Buffering``and the additional Flag Compression.